LEADING WITH OUR VALUES

 In Newton, single-family home ownership is the predominant housing option, but one that is becoming less and less affordable for a wide range of incomes.
 Part of maintaining an economically diverse community is ensuring there are housing options for people at all income levels.
 Housing options that are required to be affordable for lower and middle income families, as well as more affordable market rate options, will allow our seniors, our children, and those who work in Newton to be able to afford to live in our community.

 Bryan will support policies that ensure we are getting the maximum number of affordable homes through proactive inclusionary zoning policies and hopes to see those policies expanded to include opportunities for middle income families and city workers.
 He supports efforts to create more deeply affordable housing, including projects like the Haywood House and Golda Meir House.
+He is excited for the opportunity to add more affordable housing through the acquisition of the armory in West Newton.
 And he will look for innovative strategies to allow for more affordable single family style homes.

 Improving Public Transportation, Especially Commuter Rail

 Bryan believes we need a comprehensive strategy to improve public transportation throughout Newton.
 Newton has great potential for transportation infrastructure.
 Where Bryan lives in Newtonville, he has easy access within walking distance to commuter rail as well as several express bus options.
 To highlight these options and share the experience of those without access to a car, Bryan did a #CarFreeWeek this summer.
 Check out how that went here.